emimontesdeoca/emimontesdeoca.github.io/_posts/2020-01-21-automated-nuget-deployment-travis-ci.md

 keywords: "tutorial"
 ---

-Recently I did a [tutorial](https://emimontesdeoca.github.io/2020/ci-dotnet-core-and-travis-ci/) on how to use Travis CI as a tool to automatically test your code that you just pushed, force it to be compiled and tested and finally report you the status of that change.
+Recently I did a [tutorial](https://emimontesdeoca.github.io/2020/ci-dotnet-core-and-travis-ci/) on how to use Travis CI as a tool to automatically test your code that you just pushed or trying to push to `master` branch.
+Making it to be compiled and tested and finally report you the status of that change.

 [![Image from Gyazo](https://i.gyazo.com/e4c3f9019fdb8a8d80b2649f4c4bbbde.png)](https://gyazo.com/e4c3f9019fdb8a8d80b2649f4c4bbbde)

-But we can easily keep making it better, for example, the core library that was made on that last tutorial, I want to make it public using the [NuGet](https://www.nuget.org/) feed, so everyone can make easy operation in their libraries!
+But we can keep making it **better**, for example, the core library that was made on that last tutorial, I want to make it public using the [NuGet](https://www.nuget.org/) feed, so everyone can make easy operation in their libraries!

-But how?
-How are we going to compile, test and then publish that package into the feed for everyone to download it in their projects?
+**But how?** How are we going to compile, test and then publish that package into the feed for everyone to download it in their projects?

+Well, that's this tutorial for 😁!

+# What's new?

+There's almost no changes regarding the code, the things that we need to change are packing, publication and then how we can automate it.

 # .NET Core CLI